SiyuanYan1/PLDG/README.md

 # PLDG
-This repo is the official implementation of TMI2024 paper "Prompt-driven Latent Domain Generalization for Medical Image Classification"
+This repo is the official implementation of the TMI2024 paper "Prompt-driven Latent Domain Generalization for Medical Image Classification".

-WARNING: this repo is still under construction, welcome to raise an issue if you run into any bugs.
+WARNING: This repo is still under construction, welcome to raise an issue if you run into any bugs.

 ## Introduction
 **[abstract]** *Deep learning models for medical image analysis easily suffer from distribution shifts caused by dataset